The Ultimate Year-End Accounting Checklist: How To Close The Books At The End Of The Fiscal Year

 Step 7: Pay Contractors

-Also be sure to pay your contractors in full before you close your books and go through a payroll year-end checklist as well.
+Be sure to pay your contractors in full before you close your books and go through a payroll year-end checklist as well.

 Step 8: Reconcile Your Bank Accounts

 Once all of your income and expenses are properly recorded, be sure to reconcile all of the bank and credit card accounts for your small business.
-You want to make sure that the income and expenses recorded in your accounting software match the totals from your official bank statements.
+Make sure that the income and expenses recorded in your accounting software match the totals from your official bank statements.
 If they don’t, there’s a discrepancy or mistake somewhere that you’ll need to address.

-Reconciling your accounts once a month can help this process be run smoother and take less time.
+Reconciling your accounts once a month can help this process run smoother and take less time.

 Need help reconciling your monthly and/or year-end accounts?
-Contact your accounting programs’ help center or ask your accountant for assistance.
+Contact your accounting program’s help center or ask your accountant for assistance.

 Step 9: Update Fixed Assets